Nanopublication/nanopub-website/docs/tutorials/eswc2025program.md

 - Introduction to the concept and technology of [nanopublications](https://nanopub.net/) with [examples](https://nanopub.net/docs/examples)
 - The long-term vision of a nanopublication ecosystem
 - Technical architecture overview
+- Introduction to the [Nanodash](https://nanodash.knowledgepixels.com/) UI
+- FAIR Digital Objects (FDOs) and nanopublications

 ### Individual projects, part 1